Cinnamon Biscuit Peach Cobbler

 - 9 cups sliced peeled peaches

-- In a small bowl, combine the flour, 1 tablespoon brown sugar, baking powder, salt and baking soda; cut in cold butter until mixture resembles coarse crumbs.
+- Preheat oven to 400°.
+In a small bowl, combine the flour, 1 tablespoon brown sugar, baking powder, salt and baking soda; cut in cold butter until mixture resembles coarse crumbs.
 Stir in milk just until blended.

 - Transfer to a floured surface; knead 10-12 times.
 Pat into a 12-in. square.
 Brush with melted butter.